lschiesser/pragmatics_rep/preregistration.md

 - what are the criteria based on which you would exclude data from the analysis
 - for single trial data
+- Answer: took longer than XXX
 - for data from a whole participant
+- Answer: no native speaker, took longer than XXX
 - ...

 ## Confirmatory hypothesis testing